Piiveu/plv/grammar.md

 luszoh | like
 nevsoh | hate
 rinaloh | love
+vannoh | want

-When you want to say e.g.: "I like going to cinema", you have to say: "Luszae su cino umpló"
+When you want to say e.g.: "I like going to cinema", you have to say: "Luszaem su cino umpló"

 su- to